telerik/winforms-docs/map/features/minimap.md

 ![map features minimap 004](images/map-features-minimap004.gif)

-The __MiniMapElement__ can be easily accessed via the __RadMap.MapElement__ object.
+The __MiniMapElement__ can be easily accessed via the RadMap.__MapElement__ object.
 The table below lists the exposed properties and methods.

 # Properties